Evaporation of binary liquids from a capillary tube: Problem formulation

 and

 where $\rho (w)$ is the local density of the mixture, $D(w)$ the diffusion coefficient of the water-glycerol mixture, and $u$ the fluid velocity along the $z$-direction.

 Initially (at $t=0$), the composition in the liquid column is uniform and equal to $w_i$.
 Since the evaporation of water from the upper interface is negligible (see appendix \ref{section:appA}), we model the upper interface to be non-evaporative.
 The lower interface of the liquid column is exposed to the ambient at a constant relative humidity of $H_{r}$ and loses water by evaporation (per unit area) at a rate of $\mathrm{d}M^{\prime \prime}/\mathrm{d}t$.
 The water lost due to evaporation is replenished by the diffusive and advective transport of water from the bulk liquid inside the capillary.
-These considerations lead to the following boundary conditions:
+These considerations lead to \coltext{one initial and two boundary conditions as follows}:

 The evaporation of water from the bottom interface can be approximated using a quasi-steady diffusion-limited model of evaporation of a pinned sessile droplet having zero contact angle \citep{Popov2005,stauber2014}: